Man who killed 6 in Christmas parade gets life, no release

-A man who killed six people and injured many others when he drove his SUV through a Christmas parade in Waukesha, Wisconsin, was sentenced Wednesday to life in prison with no chance of release.
+A judge sentenced a man who killed six people and injured many others when he drove his SUV through a Christmas parade in suburban Milwaukee to life in prison with no chance of release Wednesday, rejecting arguments from him and his family that mental illness drove him to do it.

 Waukesha County Circuit Judge Jennifer Dorow sentenced 40-year-old Darrell Brooks Jr. on 76 charges, including six counts of first-degree intentional homicide and 61 counts of reckless endangerment.